alvisxp/AWS-MLS/Modeling.md

 		- Identify accounts creating resources from anomalous IP's
 	- Training Input:
 		- user names, account ID's can be fed in directly
-		- training channel, optional validation (computs AUC score)
+		- training channel, optional validation (computes AUC score)
 		- CSV only
 			- Entity, IP
 	- How is it used?
 		- Uses a nerual network to learn latent vector representations of entities and IP addresses
 		- Entities are hashed and embedded
 			- need sufficiently large hash size
-		- Automatically generates negative samples during training by randomly pariring entities and IP's
+		- Automatically generates negative samples during training by randomly pairing entities and IP's
 	- Important Hyperparaneters:
 		- Num_entity_vectors
 			- Hash size